CERES

 Failure Analysis

-CERES 7 / 12
+CERES 7 / 14

-8 · Pre-Seed through Series A - Maximize Agility
+8 · Stage 1: Maximize Agility

-Today's contract manufacturers compound that risk with 8-12 week quoting cycles, low skilled staff, and little shared infrastructure between programs.
-Ceres' first order of business will be establishing the self reinforcing data pipelines, tools, and automation hooks to maximize factory agility and minimize time to market.
+In hardware, a slipped quarter marks the difference between category leadership and a financial crater.
+Today's contract manufacturers compound that risk with 8-12 week quoting cycles, low-skilled staff, and little shared infrastructure between programs.
+Ceres' first order of business will be establishing the self-reinforcing data pipelines and automation hooks to minimize time to market.

-PILLAR I
+I

-VLMs Illuminate Hidden Production Variables
+Technology to Illuminate Hidden Production Variables

-PILLAR II
+II

 Rapid Quoting Enabled by Unique Product Datasets